Open 24 Hours

 Is chocolate bad for your teeth?

-Taking a piece of chocolate after your meal can be a delightful experience, but you must maintain good oral hygiene while enjoying chocolate to prevent any harmful effects on teeth.
+Having a piece of chocolate after meals can be a delightful experience, but you need to maintain good oral hygiene if you love to eat chocolates to prevent any harmful effects on your teeth.

-According to Centers for Disease Control and Prevention (CDC), children aged between (6 to 8 years) have cavities in one of their baby teeth.
-Whereas, more than half of adolescents who are (12 to 19 years) have cavities in at least one of their permanent teeth.
+According to the Centers for Disease Control and Prevention (CDC), children aged 6 to 8 years are found to have cavities in one of their baby teeth.
+At the same time, more than half of adolescents between 12 and 19 years have cavities in their permanent teeth.

-Milk chocolates contain a high amount of sugar that deposits on your teeth and neutralizes acids that lead to decay and tooth loss, especially in children.
+Milk chocolates contain high sugar levels that deposit on your teeth and lead to decay and tooth loss, especially in children.

-And if you are thinking, is chocolate bad for teeth?
-Dark chocolate is by far the best choice when it comes to maintaining and caring for your teeth and oral health.
+And if you’re thinking, is chocolate bad for your teeth?
+Dark chocolate is by far one of the best choices when it comes to maintaining your oral health.

-First, choose dark chocolate with a higher cocoa content and less sugar.
-Take it with meals to avoid close contact with teeth and neutralize acids.
+First, choose a dark chocolate with less sugar and higher cocoa content.
+Take it with meals to avoid close contact with your teeth.

-Ways To Prevent Negative Effects Of Chocolate On Your Teeth
+Ways To Prevent the Effects Of Chocolate On Your Teeth

-Here are certain eating chocolate dental preventive care methods that can help you prevent and minimize the harmful effects of chocolate teeth.
+Certain dental preventive care can help you prevent and minimize the harmful effects of chocolate.

-• Wash your mouth with water, if you prefer chocolate containing caramel or nougat.
-Sugars cause tooth decay if they are not cleared out of your mouth.
+• Wash your mouth with water if you prefer eating chocolates containing caramel or nougat.
+Sugars in these chocolates cause tooth decay if not cleared out.

-• Most of the chocolate particles in your mouth can be removed by simply gargling with water (or even by drinking a glass), which will lessen the harmful impact chocolate has on oral health.
+• Most of the chocolate particles can be removed by gargling with water (or even by drinking a glass), which will lessen the impact chocolate has on your teeth.

-• After eating chocolate, you might want to chew some gum.
-Gum containing xylitol can help you eliminate any chocolate bits that may have gotten trapped in your teeth.
-Additionally, xylitol gum can neutralize acidity and bring your teeth’s pH level back to normal.
+• After eating chocolate, chew some gum containing xylitol that can help you eliminate any chocolate bits trapped in between the teeth.
+Additionally, it can also neutralize acidity and bring your teeth’s pH level back to normal.

-• Continue to clean and floss your teeth, and you should be doing so at least twice daily.
-And if you can, think about brushing your teeth after consuming chocolate.
-All remaining sugars and chocolate crumbs that promote tooth decay will be destroyed by brushing your teeth.
+• Continue to clean, brush, and floss your teeth at least twice a day.
+And if you can, brush your teeth after consuming chocolate.
+All the sugars and chocolate crumbs promoting tooth decay will be cleared out by brushing.

 Can Chocolate Ruin Your Oral Health